aib93/aib93.github.io/_pages/about.md

   - /about.html
 ---
 <p style="font-size:15px">
-I am currently a postdoctoral researcher at the CWI (Centrum Wiskunde & Informatica) in Amsterdam.
-My research interests are in the domain of machine learning, applied probability, and partial differential equations.
-My current focus is on the theoretical aspects of neural networks, understanding how and why they work, and their applications in mathematical finance and engineering.
-Furthermore, I am interested in the applications of neural networks in finance, optimization and smart cities.
+I am currently a postdoctoral researcher at Imperial College in London.
+Before this I was a postdoc at the CWI (Centrum Wiskunde & Informatica) in Amsterdam.
+My research interests are in (large-scale) optimization and applied probability and their applications in machine learning.
+I am interested in applying these theoretical insights to contribute to explainable and human-centered AI, and the safe and ethical use of large datasets.
 </p>

 <p style="font-size:15px">
 I obtained my PhD cum laude from the University of Bologna in Financial Mathematics as part of the Marie-Curie Industrial Doctorates and Horizon2020 project WakeUpCall under the supervision of Prof. Andrea Pascucci and Prof. Cornelis W. Oosterlee.
 I have obtained my Master's degree in Quantitative Finance at the VU Amsterdam and my Bachelor's degree in Applied Mathematics from the Delft University of Technology.
 </p>

-<h3>My current work in machine learning:</h3>
+<h3>My current work:</h3>
 <ul>
-<li><p style="font-size:15px"><b>Understanding neural networks:</b> loss surface structure; generalization bounds; optimization algorithms; the links between neural networks and PDEs; neural networks in a limiting setting (Gaussian process behavior, interacting particle systems)</p></li>
-<li><p style="font-size:15px"><b>Applications of neural networks in finance, smart cities and engineering:</b> solving PDEs; time series forecasting, option pricing and calibration, optimizing processes in smart cities </p></li>
+<li><p style="font-size:15px"><b>Optimization:</b> the development of stable and robust optimization algorithms</p></li>
+<li><p style="font-size:15px"><b>Neural networks:</b> analytical expressions for the network output under simplifying assumptions, loss surface, the effects of the optimization method and its hyperparameters </p></li>
+<li><p style="font-size:15px"><b>Applications:</b> the development of machine learning methods which are robust, human-centered, explainable and take into account privacy and ethical constraints; applciations of machine learning in smart cities and finance </p></li>
 </ul>

 <h3>News:</h3>